Kristin Krohn Devold: Political career

+She was elected to the Norwegian Parliament from Oslo in 1993, and was re-elected on two occasions as a representative for Conservative Party.

 From 2001 to 2005, when the second cabinet Bondevik held office, Krohn Devold was Minister of Defence.
 During this term her seat in parliament was taken by Hans Gjeisar Kjæstad.
 Krohn Devold was mentioned as a possible candidate for the position of Secretary General of NATO after George Robertson, but eventually lost out to Jaap de Hoop Scheffer.

 A November 2005 Dagbladet article wrote about her "controversial appointment" when in the autumn of 2005 she "appointed Karlsvik to chief of fellesstaben i Forsvaret.
 This was done before the national election—which led to her departure as chief of defence—and it resulted in strong reaction from the two trade unions BFO and Norges Offisersforbund. - The reactions came because the minister of defence sidelined chief of defence Sverre Diesen, and went outside the stipulations of hovedavtalen i Forsvaret.
 Dagbladet is aware that Sverre Diesen had a different candidate for this particular job."